escanor155/SmartSpendAI/README.md

 ### Configuration

 1.  **Create an environment file**:
-    Create a file named `.env.local` in the root of your project.
+    Create a file named `.env` (or `.env.local`) in the root of your project.

-2.  **Add Firebase Configuration (Optional for now, but required for database/auth features later)**:
+2.  **Add Firebase Configuration**:
     In your Firebase project console, go to Project settings > General.
 Under "Your apps", select your web app (or create one).
-Find the "SDK setup and configuration" and copy the `firebaseConfig` object values into your `.env.local`:
+Find the "SDK setup and configuration" and copy the `firebaseConfig` object values into your `.env` (or `.env.local`):
     ```env
     NEXT_PUBLIC_FIREBASE_API_KEY="YOUR_API_KEY"
     NEXT_PUBLIC_FIREBASE_AUTH_DOMAIN="YOUR_AUTH_DOMAIN"